Edition I · MMXXVI · Strictly By Invitation

 Maritime Summit

-The first integrated maritime governance dialogue convened within the Galápagos National Park, bringing together 15 to 20 senior decision-makers from government, science, industry, and international institutions to advance the Galápagos Maritime Declaration: a preliminary framework for ocean stewardship integrating security, conservation, science and industry — the foundation for a binding instrument to be formally adopted in a future edition.
+The first integrated maritime governance dialogue convened within the Galápagos National Park, bringing together 15 to 20 senior decision-makers from government, science, industry, and international institutions to develop the Galápagos Maritime Framework: a preliminary, non-binding reference document on ocean stewardship integrating security, conservation, science and industry — drafted with participants during the Summit.
+Formal adoption is reserved for future editions.

 Dates 17 — 19 November 2026